Summary

 - light brown background with speckled darker brown spots within

-- blue-gray dome-shaped papule
+- blue-grey dome-shaped papule

 - central pink-to-brown papule with a surrounding depigmented white ring